-Students from outside the EEA - Students attending a full time course and in possession of an IRP are entitled to take up casual employment provided that the course of study is included on the government's list of visa eligible courses.
+Students from outside the EEA - Students attending a full time course and in possession of an IRP are entitled to take up casual employment only if the course of study is included on the government’s list of visa eligible courses here.
 Casual employment is defined as up to 20 hours part-time work per week, except for two standardised periods when it is permissible to work full-time (i.e. up to 40 hours per week).
-The periods are 15th December to 15th January and 1st June to 30th September only, corresponding to the traditional summer and winter college holidays.
+The periods are 15th December to 15th January and 1st June to 30th September only, corresponding to the traditional winter and summer college holidays.
 These dates are fixed for all non-EEA students, regardless of the actual college teaching calendar for their course.
 Colleges are no longer able to issue holiday letters documenting a student as available to work full-time outside of these dates.
 For more information please click here.

 A PPS Number is your Personal Public Service Number.
-It’s a unique reference number that all employees in Ireland are required to have.
-Applications for a PPS number should be made through the local social welfare office in Waterford.
-The address is: Cork Road, Waterford.
-Tel: (051) 356000
+It is a unique reference number that all employees in Ireland are required to have.
+Applications for a PPS number can be submitted through the local Department of Social Protection office in Waterford or online here.

 Most programmes at WIT require students to complete a work placement as part of the programme.
 Students are entitled to work full time and receive a salary if they are participating on a work placement.
 If the student’s work placement will take place outside of Waterford, he/she will need to register with the Immigration officer in the locality of the work placement giving details such as date of arrival and the finish date of the work placement.

 International students must have their accommodation booked in advance of travelling to Ireland and are required to organise their own accommodation while studying at WIT.
 They are usually requested to sign a contract and pay a deposit up front.
 This deposit will be returned to them if all is in order with the accommodation on departure.
-There are various agencies which offer different types of accommodation to cover all needs:
+There are various agencies which offer different types of accommodation to cover all needs;

-Private houses or apartments or house share options are listed through [email protected] or the agencies named above.
+Private houses, apartments or house-share options are listed here or the agencies named above.

 Ireland has a cold climate from November – February with temperatures varying from -5ºC to 5ºC.
-It is advised to bring water proof clothing and warm clothes (jumpers, coat etc.) From March onwards, the weather gets warmer with temperatures rising.
-Please see http://www.met.ie/ for further information on Irish weather.
+It is advisable to bring waterproof clothing and warm clothes (jumpers, coat etc.) From March onwards, the weather gets warmer with temperatures rising.
+Please see here for further information on Irish weather.

 In all probability you will be flying into Dublin airport.
 From Dublin, there are a number of possibilities for getting to Waterford.
 Please see below for the different ways of getting to Waterford.

-Bus services are provided by Bus Éireann (http://www.buseireann.ie) to all major Irish centres, and by JJ Kavanagh & Sons (http://www.jjkavanagh.ie) to locations such as Dublin and Carlow.
+Bus services are provided by Bus Éireann to all major Irish centres, and by JJ Kavanagh & Sons to locations such as Dublin and Carlow.
 The Bus Eireann timetable can be viewed here and the JJ Kavanagh bus timetable can be viewed here .
-The Bus Éireann station is located on the quays opposite Dooley’s Hotel and J.J.
-Kavanagh & Sons stop at both the Bus Éireann station and on Parnell Street in Waterford.
-Bus Éireann have ten daily services to Dublin Monday to Saturday with five on a Sunday.
-J.J.
-Kavanagh & Sons have twelve daily departures to Dublin Monday to Sunday.
+The Bus Éireann station is located on the quays in Waterford opposite Dooley’s Hotel, and JJ Kavanagh & Sons stop at the Bus Éireann station, Parnell Street, City Campus and Riverwalk student accommodation.
+Bus Éireann have ten daily services to Dublin, Monday to Saturday with five on a Sunday.
+JJ Kavanagh & Sons have thirteen daily departures to Dublin.

 J.J.
 Kavanagh & sons operate a regular bus service from Dublin airport to Waterford.
 Please see their website for times of buses.
 This journey takes approximately four hours.

-Yes, the Office for International Relations organises an Orientation Programme, which is mandatory for all new students.
+Yes, the Office for International Relations organises an Orientation Programme, which is mandatory for all new students to attend.
 Students will be informed of the date of this a number of weeks before the event.
-Infornation can also be found on the Pre-Arrival section of the website.
+Information can also be found on the Pre-Arrival section of the website.
 International students should also inform the Office for International Relations their date of arrival to Waterford by email.

-Yes an international student at WIT will receive an email account at registration.
-The email address is normally the student’s WIT ID number followed by @wit.ie, for example: [email protected]
+Yes, an International student at WIT will receive an email account at registration.
+The email address is normally the student’s WIT ID number, followed by @mail.wit.ie, example: [email protected]

 Private medical Insurance is a prerequisite for obtaining a student visa.
-The onus is on the individual student to obtain their own private medical insurance.
+The onus is on the individual student to obtain his or her own adequate private medical insurance.
 This is a requirement to obtain a study visa to come and study in Ireland.
 Students may obtain medical insurance from their home country or an Irish provider.